Sirius: Colour controversy

 Around the year 150 AD, Claudius Ptolemy of Alexandria, an ethnic Greek Egyptian astronomer of the Roman period, mapped the stars in Books VII and VIII of his Almagest, in which he used Sirius as the location for the globe's central meridian.
 He described Sirius as reddish, along with five other stars, Betelgeuse, Antares, Aldebaran, Arcturus, and Pollux, all of which are at present observed to be of orange or red hue.
 The discrepancy was first noted by amateur astronomer Thomas Barker, squire of Lyndon Hall in Rutland, who prepared a paper and spoke at a meeting of the Royal Society in London in 1760.
 The existence of other stars changing in brightness gave credibility to the idea that some may change in colour too; Sir John Herschel noted this in 1839, possibly influenced by witnessing Eta Carinae two years earlier.
 Thomas J.J.
 See resurrected discussion on red Sirius with the publication of several papers in 1892, and a final summary in 1926.
 He cited not only Ptolemy but also the poet Aratus, the orator Cicero, and general Germanicus all calling the star red, though acknowledging that none of the latter three authors were astronomers, the last two merely translating Aratus's poem Phaenomena.
 Seneca had described Sirius as being of a deeper red than Mars.
-Not all ancient observers saw Sirius as red.
-The 1st-century poet Marcus Manilius described it as "sea-blue", as did the 4th-century Avienius.
-It was the standard white star in ancient China, and multiple records from the 2nd century BC up to the 7th century AD all describe Sirius as white.
+It is therefore possible that the description as red is a poetic metaphor for ill fortune.
 In 1985, German astronomers Wolfhard Schlosser and Werner Bergmann published an account of an 8th-century Lombardic manuscript, which contains De cursu stellarum ratio by St. Gregory of Tours.
 The Latin text taught readers how to determine the times of nighttime prayers from positions of the stars, and a bright star described as rubeola ("reddish") was claimed to be Sirius.
-The authors proposed this was further evidence Sirius B had been a red giant at the time.
+The authors proposed this as evidence that Sirius B had been a red giant at the time of observation.
 Other scholars replied that it was likely St. Gregory had been referring to Arcturus.

-The possibility that stellar evolution of either Sirius A or Sirius B could be responsible for this discrepancy has been rejected by astronomers on the grounds that the timescale of thousands of years is much too short and that there is no sign of the nebulosity in the system that would be expected had such a change taken place.
-An interaction with a third star, to date undiscovered, has also been proposed as a possibility for a red appearance.
-Alternative explanations are either that the description as red is a poetic metaphor for ill fortune, or that the dramatic scintillations of the star when rising left the viewer with the impression that it was red.
-To the naked eye, it often appears to be flashing with red, white, and blue hues when near the horizon.